-Figure 6.4 - Remove gasket then clean channel with wire brush.
+Figure 46 - Remove gasket then clean channel with wire brush.

-- 3. Determine the correct length of the appropriate-sized gasket by laying it out in the channel.
-Allow an extra 1-2" (25-50 mm), and mark the spot to be cut. - Remove the gasket from the channel, place it on a wood cutting surface, and cut it at the marked spot with a utility knife.
+- 2. Use a wire brush or the tip of a screwdriver to clean the channel of any remaining cement or bits of gasket.
+Remove stubborn deposits of cement with a cold chisel if necessary.
+(Figure 46) - Determine the correct length of the appropriate-sized gasket by laying it out in the channel.
+Allow an extra 1-2" (25-50 mm), and mark the spot to be cut. - 4.
+Remove the gasket from the channel, place it on a wood cutting surface, and cut it at the marked spot with a utility knife.